th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 <recommendations :items="tokens_link" ></recommendations>

-Create an environment variable for your token.
+Create an environment variable for your token:

 ```shell
 TOKEN=<your_personal_access_token>